mauvaisetroupe/ea-design-it/docs/jhipster/jhipster.md

 ---
-title: "EADesignIt - JHipster"
+title: "JHipster"
+layout: page
 ---
-# EADesignIt
+# EADesignIt & JHipster

 This application was generated using JHipster 7.3.1, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v7.3.1](https://www.jhipster.tech/documentation-archive/v7.3.1).